setiQuest/seti_signal_sim/README.md

 ## Modifying The Signals

 You may come to a point where you'd like to modify the output signals.
-Unfortunatley, the signal definitions are somewhat hard-coded in the `spark/signaldef` folder.
+Unfortunately, the signal definitions are somewhat hard-coded in the `spark/signaldef` folder.
 Ideally, signal definitions would have been written as simple documents and loaded at run time.
 But assuming that you don't want to do the work to modify the code that significantly, here are the few things you're most likely to be interested in: